Camel Trail: Further proposals

 In 2025, Ben Maguire, the Liberal Democrat MP for North Cornwall, stated support for extending the Camel Trail to Camelford.
-In response to a letter to the Department of Transport calling for them to support the project, he met with Simon Lightwood, the Under-Secretary of State for Local Transport, to discuss the proposal.
-Funding for a feasability study for the Camelford extension was secured in May 2025.
+In response to a letter to the Department for Transport calling for it to support the project, he met with Simon Lightwood, the Under-Secretary of State for Local Transport, to discuss the proposal.
+Funding for a feasibility study for the Camelford extension was secured in May 2025.